ReturnInfinity/BareMetal/doc/Debugging.md

 QEMU will now be running the code directly after the `jmp $` you had inserted.
 After the first `stepi` command is executed you can hit enter to repeat the action and want the CPU step through the assembly code.

+### GDB instructions

+Dump some memory

+	x 0xXXXXX

-## Debugging with QEMU (at a known address)
+## Debugging with QEMU

 When the kernel is compiled a file called `kernel-debug.txt` is generated.
 This file can be used as a reference for opcode addresses within the kernel.
 Add `0x100000` to any address in the text file for the actual in-memory address.

 Start QEMU with the `-S` switch to start the virtual machine in a paused mode if you need to add a breakpoint somewhere in the kernel startup code.
 You can un-pause the execution by typing `c` into GDB after you create the breakpoint.

-## The QEMU monitor
+### The QEMU monitor

 QEMU has a built in monitor to allow you to query the state of the VM.

-`Escape+2` will switch to the QEMU monitor console and `Escape+1` will switch back to the VM.
-Enter `quit` on the QEMU monitor console to stop the VM.
+Running BareMetal via `./baremetal.sh run` in `BareMetal-OS` enables the monitor telnet port.

+	telnet localhost 8086

 ### Debugging via QEMU monitor